plummer/astro-forms/README.md

 ### Validating a row

-Forms can validate rows with a convenience block-chaining syntax:
+Forms can validate rows with a convenient block-chaining syntax:

 ```swift
 let isValid: Bool = validate(